2019 Laser Aéreo Douglas DC-3 crash: Aircraft

 The Aeronautica Civil reports that the aircraft, registered HK-2494, was built in 1945, for the United States Army Air Force (USAAF) as a Douglas TC-47B-DK (USAAF 44-76773 / MSN 16357 / 33105), and converted to a Douglas R4D-7 (USN Bureau Number 99826) for the United States Navy on 14 May 1945.
 Re-designated as a Douglas TC-47K in 1962, it was transferred to the University of Texas at Austin on 8 Oct 1971 with civil registration N87611.

 Crash

 As the aircraft was cruising, the left engine suffered a failure, which disabled the oil system in that engine.
 The crew then radioed in a mayday and diverted to La Rinconada, a plantation.
 While they were descending, the crew could not feather the engine which was required in an engine failure, thus they began to lose speed as the engine windmilled, creating drag.
-At 10:31 am local time, the crew made their final transmission stating they had the runway in sight.
+At 10:31 am local time, the crew made their final transmission, stating they had the runway in sight.
 Ground witnesses in the area said they saw the aircraft doing several turns while descending.
-The aircraft then crashed in proximity to a road, coming to rest just over the road, on fire.
+The aircraft then crashed near a road, coming to rest just over the road, on fire.
 Plantation workers rushed to help, but they found no survivors.